-In connection with the 2011 compensation decisions, in November 2010 Compensia prepared and presented to the Compensation Committee a detailed executive compensation analysis, assessing Equinix's current and proposed executive pay and financial performance as compared to our peer group.
+In connection with the 2012 compensation decisions, in November 2011 Compensia prepared and presented to the Compensation Committee a detailed executive compensation analysis, assessing Equinix's current and proposed executive pay and financial performance as compared to our peer group.
 For our executive officers, including the named executive officers, Compensia identified any gaps between the current and target pay positioning and presented market competitive data for each position for base salary, target annual incentive compensation opportunity and long-term incentive compensation to provide a framework and guide for making individual compensation decisions.

-In addition, at the same meeting, Compensia provided the Compensation Committee with "tally sheets" outlining the total dollar compensation paid to each named executive officer in 2007, 2008, 2009 and 2010, including base salary, annual incentive compensation, long-term equity compensation, and other compensation.
-The tally sheets also included an equity award grant history, a summary of stock option exercises and restricted stock vesting, an analysis of outstanding equity held and its unrealized potential gain over a four-year period, and a summary of total potential stock ownership.
+In addition, at the same meeting, Compensia provided the Compensation Committee with "tally sheets" outlining the total dollar compensation paid to each named executive officer in 2008, 2009, 2010 and 2011, including base salary, annual incentive compensation, long-term equity compensation, and other compensation.
+The tally sheets also included an equity award grant history, a summary of stock option exercises and restricted stock vesting, an analysis of outstanding equity held and its unrealized potential gain over a three-year period, and a summary of total potential stock ownership.
 The tally sheets also outlined and quantified the potential payments upon termination of employment or change-in-control that would be paid to each named executive officer.
-Finally, the tally sheets included the unvested equity value as a multiple of base salary and an illustration of how the value of Equinix's 2010 compensation elements compared to the 2011 peer group for similar positions.
-The Compensation Committee used the tally sheet information as a basis for understanding recommended changes to the elements of our executive compensation program and to evaluate the degree to which unvested shares held by a named executive officer encouraged retention.
+Finally, the tally sheets included the unvested equity value as a multiple of base salary and an illustration of how the value of Equinix's 2011 compensation elements compared to the 2011 peer group for similar positions.
+The Compensation Committee used the tally sheet information as a basis for understanding the potential impact of recommended changes to the elements of our executive compensation program and to evaluate the degree to which unvested shares held by a named executive officer encouraged retention.

 Compensia continues to advise the Compensation Committee on an on-going basis and a representative from the firm attends all Compensation Committee meetings.
-In 2011, Compensia performed its annual market review of executive pay practices, perquisites and benefits, as discussed above, and director compensation.
+In 2012, Compensia performed its annual market review of executive pay practices, perquisites and benefits, as discussed above, and director compensation.
 Compensia also provides routine updates to the Compensation Committee regarding legal and regulatory trends.
-In 2011, Compensia also provided the Compensation Committee with modeling and recommendations for Equinix's equity structures for non-executives.
+In 2012, Compensia also provided the Compensation Committee with modeling and recommendations for Equinix's equity structures for non-executives.
+The Compensation Committee has assessed the independence of Compensia pursuant to Securities and Exchange Commission rules and concluded that Compensia's work for the Compensation Committee does not raise any conflict of interest.